 Once you’re on the press trip or FAM Tour, remember that you’re working.
 It’s not a vacation.
 Show up for all your appointments, be on time, be prepared with questions, show enthusiasm, and always let the media reps know that you appreciate their efforts.

-Getting travel writers perks is a way to learn about your destination so that you can write about it.
-So make sure after your trip to send a thank you email to everyone who took care of you while you were there.
+After your trip, make sure to send a thank you email to everyone who supplied travel writers perks while you were there.

 And don't forget to send a copy of the magazine or a PDF of your article to your media contact when it gets published.
 This is probably the most important way to make sure you'll continue getting those perks in the future when you need them.